MooersLab/jupyterlabcctbxsnips/README.md

 ### Install CCTBX inside of PyMOL

-The third protocol uses the conda that ships with PyMOL; it does not require a separate Anaconda installation.
+The third protocol uses the conda binary that ships with PyMOL; it does not require a separate Anaconda installation.
-This protocol assumes that git is already installed.
+This protocol assumes that `git` is already installed.
-Open PyMOL and then install with separate conda commands jupyter, jupyter-lab, and then cctbx-base.
+Open PyMOL and then install with separate conda commands jupyter, jupyter-lab, and cctbx-base.
 The subsequent commands issued from the terminal.
 Adjust the path to the PyMOL.app as needed.
 Enalbe the JupyterLab severer extension.
 Create a Juptyer kernel named `pymol`.
-Install the JuptyerLab extension with pip.
+Install the JuptyerLab extension with `pip`.
 Rebuild JuptyerLab and install the snippets via git clone.
 Launch the JupyterLab with the command `/Applications/PyMOL.app/Contents/bin/jupyter-lab`.
-To ease running this install of JupyterLab, add the following bash alias command to the standard location (e.g., .bashrc or .bashAliases): `alias pJL='/Applications/PyMOL.app/Contents/bin/jupyter-lab'`.
+To ease running this installation of JupyterLab, add the following bash alias command to the standard location (e.g., `.bashrc` or `.bashAliases`): `alias pJL='/Applications/PyMOL.app/Contents/bin/jupyter-lab'`.

 ```bash
 # At the PyMOL prompt in the PyMOL GUI paste the following: